Particular/docs.particular.net/persistence/selecting.md

 The learning persister is not meant for production usage.

-### In-Memory
+### Non-durable

-The in-memory persister is not mentioned in the decision chart, as it is appropriate only in very specific scenarios where the volatility of data is not an issue.
+The non-durable persister is not mentioned in the decision chart, as it is appropriate only in very specific scenarios where the volatility of data is not an issue.

 ### Azure